awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListMedicalVocabularies.md

 The following data is returned in JSON format by the service\.

  ** [NextToken](#API_ListMedicalVocabularies_ResponseSyntax) **   <a name="transcribe-ListMedicalVocabularies-response-NextToken"></a>
 The `ListMedicalVocabularies` operation returns a page of vocabularies at a time\.
-The maximum size of the page is set by the `MaxResults` parameter\.
-If there are more jobs in the list than the page size, Amazon Transcribe Medical returns the `NextPage` token\.
-Include the token in the next request to the `ListMedicalVocabularies` operation to return the next page of jobs\.
+You set the maximum number of vocabularies to return on a page with the `MaxResults` parameter\.
+If there are more jobs in the list will fit on a page, Amazon Transcribe Medical returns the `NextPage` token\.
+To return the next page of vocabularies, include the token in the next request to the `ListMedicalVocabularies` operation \.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Pattern: `.+`